Enhanced protection

 Key points

-- Introduced to provide full protection against lifetime allowance tax charges regardless of the size of pension fund.
-These charges no longer apply from 6 April 2023
+- Introduced in 2006 to provide full protection against 'lifetime allowance' (LTA) tax charges regardless of the size of pension fund.
+These charges no longer apply

 Jump to the following sections of this guide: